Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

 One key limitation is that all methods are specified conditionally on $\bm d_t$ and thus implicitly on the specific function $f$ used to move from $\bm X$ to $\bm Z$.
-Another key object of this paper is to control for uncertainty with respect to $f$ by using dynamic model averaging techniques.
+Another key objective of this paper is to control for uncertainty with respect to $f$ by using dynamic model averaging techniques.
 For obtaining predictive combinations, we use the first $24$ observations of our hold-out sample.
-The remaining periods (i.e., ranging from 2002:01 to 2018:12) then constitute our evaluation sample.
-For these periods we contrast each forecast (including the combined ones) with the realization of inflation in the final vintage of 2019:06.
-With such a strategy we aim at minimizing the risk that realized inflation especially at the end of the evaluation sample is still subject to revisions itself.\footnote{In general, the literature argues that most of the data revisions take place in the first quarter while afterwards the vintages remain relatively unchanged \citep[see][]{croushore2011frontiers, pfarrhofer2020forecasts}.
-Therefore a gap of six months between the final observation of inflation in the evaluation sample (2018:12) and our final vintage (2019:06) is considered as enough to render evaluation valid.}
+The remaining periods (i.e., ranging from 2002:01 to 2019:12) then constitute our evaluation sample and the respective predictions are again contrasted to the one-quarter-ahead vintage of inflation.